Tesla to fix touch screens, ending spat with US regulators

 Tesla said it wasn’t aware of any crashes or injuries caused by the problem, but the unavailability of the backup camera display, defroster control settings and turn signal lighting may increase the risk of a crash.
 The company said the processors wear out after about 3,000 program-and-erase cycles.

 Under a Jan.
 22 firmware update that covered 88% of the vehicles, customers will get an alert from one to six months before the screens malfunction, Tesla said.
-For vehicles with older firmware, drivers can “perform a shoulder check and use scthe mirrors” when backing up, and they can also manually clear the windshield if the climate controls on the screen aren’t visible.
+For vehicles with older firmware, drivers can “perform a shoulder check and use the mirrors” when backing up, and they can also manually clear the windshield if the climate controls on the screen aren’t visible.

 Tesla says in documents that it will notify owners starting March 30 and will replace the processors.